Farof/heroprotocoljs/Readme.md

 # heroprotocoljs

-heroprotocoljs is a Javascript port of [heroprotocol](https://github.com/Blizzard/heroprotocol), a reference Python library and standalone tool to decode Heroes of the Storm replay files into Python data structures.
+heroprotocoljs is a Javascript port of [heroprotocol](https://github.com/Blizzard/heroprotocol).
+It is a library and standalone tool to decode Heroes of the Storm replay files into Javascript data structures.

 Currently heroprotocoljs can decode these structures and events: